 In Lewis University's Accelerated M.A. in Elementary Education Program, you will learn to provide effective and differentiated instruction and assessment, using technology in the classroom to successfully engage your students.
 Plus, with challenging theoretical training and hands-on in-class experiences, you can earn your Master's degree and your teaching license in a year and a half - learning specific and customized educational methods through courses such as:

 With small class sizes for personalized learning, and experienced faculty who are eager to assist in your networking opportunities, it's no wonder why more and more adults embark in this career change through Lewis University.
 Most importantly, local schools trust our graduates.
 In fact, Lewis University has developed an extraordinarily high reputation for producing exceptional teachers.

-Elementary Licensure Program for Teachers who Hold a Bilingual (Type 29) Certificate
+Elementary Licensure Program for Teachers who Hold a Bilingual Endorsement

-This elementary certification program is for teachers who hold a bilingual certificate (Type 29), including bilingual teachers who hold a degree from outside of the U.S. or in a non-education field.
-The certification can be completed in two years with evening courses offered year-round in an accelerated format.
+This elementary licensure program is for teachers who hold a bilingual endorsement, including bilingual teachers who hold a degree from outside of the U.S. or in a non-education field.
+The license can be completed in two years with evening courses offered year-round in an accelerated format.
 Additionally, participants can take one additional class to earn their Master of Arts degree in Elementary Education.